The 12 August 2026 deadline is no longer a distant warning. It is an immediate compliance requirement.

 The tray component is made from a starch and cellulose compound, over 80% bio-based carbon content, derived entirely from plant-based sources.
 It is recyclable with paper, with a validated 99% fibre recovery rate, and the fibres it adds to the paper stream improve the quality of the recycled paper produced.
 Heavy metal content is well below PPWR Article 5 limits.
 The fibres are FSC certified.
 The carton sleeve is a standard mono-material paperboard.
 All components are designed for easy disassembly, supporting separation for recycling at end of life.

-We provide our customers with the full technical documentation required for their Declaration of Conformity: material composition data, manufacturing specifications, and test reports.
+We provide customers with the design-side documentation for their Declaration of Conformity: material composition data, manufacturing specifications and test reports.
+Where the customer is the PPWR manufacturer, it remains responsible for assembling the complete technical documentation and Declaration.

 If you want to understand what PPWR compliance looks like in practice for your current packaging setup, we are happy to work through it with you.